FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 !["Architecture of Kafka"](./images/using_kafka_with_node-red_kafka_architecture.png "Architecture of Kafka")

-**1. Topics and Partitions
+**1. Topics and Partitions**
-Topics:** Imagine topics as folders for organizing data – they act as distinct categories.
+- Topics: Imagine topics as folders for organizing data – they act as distinct categories.
 Kafka arranges information into these topics for systematic storage.
-Partitions: Think of partitions as subdivisions within topics.
+- Partitions: Think of partitions as subdivisions within topics.
 They enable parallel processing across multiple servers, enhancing fault tolerance and throughput.

 **2. Producers:**
-Producers: Producers are like architects of data flow.
+- Producers: Producers are like architects of data flow.
 They decide where to send records within a topic.
 This decision can be balanced using a round-robin or directed by a record key for specific purposes, such as maintaining order.

 **3. Brokers:**
-Definition: Brokers are the backbone servers in a Kafka cluster.
+- Definition: Brokers are the backbone servers in a Kafka cluster.
-Tasks: Brokers store data, handle requests from both producers and consumers and maintain the integrity and persistence of data.
+- Tasks: Brokers store data, handle requests from both producers and consumers and maintain the integrity and persistence of data.
 They also manage the critical task of tracking offsets, which determine the position of consumers within partitions.

 **4. Consumers and Consumer Groups:**
-Consumers: These entities read data from brokers.
+- Consumers: These entities read data from brokers.
 They subscribe to one or more topics and pull data from the specific partitions they are interested in.
-Consumer Groups: Consumers collaborate in groups to scale data processing.
+- Consumer Groups: Consumers collaborate in groups to scale data processing.
 Kafka dynamically assigns each consumer in a group a set of partitions from the subscribed topics, ensuring that each partition is processed by only one consumer within the group.

 **5. Offsets**
-Definition: Offsets act as unique identifiers for records within a partition.
+- Definition: Offsets act as unique identifiers for records within a partition.
 They denote the position of a consumer in the partition.
-Function: As consumers read records, they increment their offset.
+- Function: As consumers read records, they increment their offset.
 This allows them to resume processing from where they left off, crucial for handling failures or restarts.
 Kafka stores offset information in a specialized topic for easy recovery.

 **6. Replication**
-Mechanism: Kafka ensures data durability by replicating partitions across multiple brokers.
+- Mechanism: Kafka ensures data durability by replicating partitions across multiple brokers.
 Replication Factor: This configurable setting determines the number of copies of a partition in the cluster.
 If one broker fails, another can seamlessly take over, guaranteeing high availability.

 ## Features of Kafka
-We have now a basic understanding of Kafka.
+Now we have a basic understanding of Kafka.
 In this section, we will discuss Kafka features which make Kafka stand out as a popular choice for many organizations which makes it more than just another data processing tool.

 - **High Throughput and Scalability:** Kafka can handle thousands of messages per second and can scale horizontally and vertically to meet growing data demands without compromising performance.
 - **Fault Tolerance and Reliability:** Built to ensure reliability, Kafka guarantees fault tolerance through replication, safeguarding data against loss in the event of a broker failure.
 Data redundancy ensures data safety even during hardware failures.